wavesjs/waves/README.md

 <script scr="/path/to/waves.umd.js"></script>
 ```

-the libray is exposed in `window.waves`
+the library is exposed in `window.waves`

 ## Custom build